LabBioMedCoder/CADTI/README.md

 * subword-nmt==0.3.8

 # Dataset
-In the dataset folder, we provide the processed data of Luo_data.
+In the dataset folder, we provide the processed data of Luo dataset.

 # ESFP and dictionary
 The ESFP folder contains the data needed for the FCS embedding method that is built based on MolTrans https://github.com/kexinhuang12345/MolTrans.
-The "dictionary" directory includes the dictionaries constructed for drugs and targets in the luo dataset.
+The "dictionary" directory includes the dictionaries constructed for drug and target sequences in the luo dataset.

 # Resources
 * main.py: train and test the model